 "First word: This, the rest: is a sentence"

 when the predicate is first true.
-Doing break p
+Doing break p is the equivalent of

-doing span (not . p)
+doing span (not . p).

 ghci> break (==4) [1,2,3,4,5,6,7]